Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 ## Conclusion and Extensions

 The model above is deliberately simple, but it serves as a foundation for a range of more realistic applications.
-A natural first extension is to introduce a **local linear trend**, which adds a time-varying slope \(\nu_t\) alongside the level:
+A natural first extension is to introduce a **local linear trend**, which adds a time-varying slope $\(\nu_t\)$ alongside the level:

 $\[
 \mu_t = \mu_{t-1} + \nu_{t-1} + \eta_t, \quad \nu_t = \nu_{t-1} + \zeta_t